 |Duplo Set||Lego Set|

-|Pretend Phones (recycled)||Bolts and screws|
+|Pretend old phones (recycled)||Bolts and screws|

-|Kefir bottle from Trader Joes with plastic bracelets and plastic curlers||Markers and paper that are usually not available ($2 – 3)|
+|Kefir bottle from Trader Joe’s with plastic bracelets and plastic curlers||Markers and paper that are usually not available|

-|Stacking cups||Empty coffee can from Trader Joe’s.
+|Stacking cups||An empty coffee can from Trader Joe’s.
 Cut the lid (long skinny opening).
 It makes a perfect mailbox.
 Provide small pretend letters.
-Include letter from you to your child, from dad to child. (recycled-free)|
+Include a letter from you to your child, from dad to child. (recycled-free)|

 |Egg carton with Practice Plastic Golf Balls||Set of locks and keys|

 The “busy box” not only occupies your child during your busy moments but it also fosters the independence we strive to model in our children.
 It reminds me of when we go with older children to the library to borrow books and materials.

 My goal is to provide resources for parents to handle phone calls, emails, and urgent matters while ensuring that we don’t misuse this idea to replace genuine connections with our children.
 Spending quality time with your child, where you’re present, observant, and allow them to lead the play, remains essential for your relationship and child development.